 As unlikely at it seems the past and future of this acquisition is connected with U.S involvement in the Spanish-American War of 1898.
 At the end of that conflict the United States found itself in possession of the former Spanish colony of the Philippines.
 This fact was the cause of much rejoicing by the forces for Philippine independence, as represented by the First Philippine Republic, until it became obvious that the force of some11, 000 U.S. ground troops sent to the Philippines intended to stay.

-The Philippine–American War lasted from February 4, 1899 to July 2, 1902.
+The resulting Philippine–American War lasted from February 4, 1899 to July 2, 1902.
 At the same time US forces were engaged with the Moro Rebellion (1899–1913), a conflict between Moro indigenous Muslim ethnic groups and the United States military which took place in the southern Philippines.

 It was in the fighting against the Moro tribesman that the U.S. Army became dissatisfied with the .38cal side arms they were then equipped with.
 Legend had it that the guerillas they faced shrugged off the effects of the small caliber weapons.